Kingxukai/linux/Documentation/filesystems/configfs.rst

 configfs tree is always there, whether mounted on /config or not.

 An item is created via mkdir(2).
-The item's attributes will also appear at this time.  readdir(3) can determine what the attributes are, read(2) can query their default values, and write(2) can store new values.
+The item's attributes will also appear at this time.  readdir(3) can determine what the woke attributes are, read(2) can query their default values, and write(2) can store new values.
 Don't mix more than one attribute in one attribute file.